 The Point-to-Point JMS MQ

 The Publish-Subscribe JMS MQ

-Finally, it is essential to note that, juxtaposed to the Kafka model, the JMS MQ utilizes a push mechanism as its primary message collection method.
+It is essential to note that, juxtaposed with the Kafka model, the JMS MQ utilizes a push mechanism as its primary message collection method.
 In other words, any application that is capable of pushing messages to a message queue can interface with the Java Messaging Service.

 Kafka Vs. JMS: Why?

 The individual Kafka and JMS descriptions provide insight into why it is preferable to use Kafka as a message queue solution rather than JMS.
 Because JMS has been around longer than Kafka, it is still utilized in specific use cases, including when you only need to process a small number of messages per day.

 As described by the Kafka architecture diagrams above, Kafka is a near real-time data streaming solution.
 Therefore, it is useful for systems such as financial processing, IoT, and real-time maintenance solutions.